ShiChen28/HP-MIA/HP-MIA/README.md

 ## Test on your own datasets/models

 This repository only provided models trained on Purchase100.
 If you want to test on other datasets, please refer to `Train_ref_Purchase.ipynb` to train your own model.
-Processing of seven common datasets is provided in `my_dataloader.py`.
+Processing of seven common datasets (mnist, fashionmnist, emnist, cifar, cifar100, purchase100 and texas100) is provided in `my_dataloader.py`.
 If you want to test other datasets, you need to refine the processing of the new datasets in this file.

 ## Acknowledgement
 This implementation references codes from [ml-leaks-pytorch](https://github.com/GeorgeTzannetos/ml-leaks-pytorch),